office laout hero2

 Develop your mental health first aid skills

 If you'd like to develop your mental health first aid skills, you might also be interested in our Two Day Mental Health First Aid Course which enables you to become a qualified mental health first aider.
-We also offer a One Day course, Refresher course, and a Youth course for adults supporting young people.
+We also offer a One Day course and a Refresher course

 Find Mental Health First Aid courses: